-Best Chromebooks for Kids Android Central 2020
+Best Kids Chromebook Android Central 2021

-You'll have a few different priorities when buying the best Chromebook for kids than it would for an adult.
+You'll have a few different priorities when buying the best kids Chromebook than you would for an adult.
 Smaller, lighter-weight laptops might be preferable for younger children, and older kids might want a larger screen or need more powerful components for gaming (or homework).
 No matter what age, there's an extra emphasis on ruggedness, dependable performance, and battery since we need to at least get through the entire school day on a single charge.
 The single best Chromebook for kids is the ASUS Chromebook Flip, which offers durability, portability, and adaptability that should last your child for years.

-- Best Overall: ASUS Chromebook Flip C214
+- Best Kids Chromebook: ASUS Chromebook Flip C214

 - Best for Versatility: Lenovo Chromebook Duet